Marc9K/commoncircle/WARP.md

 - PWA support included via `next-pwa` package
 - TypeScript strict mode enabled with Next.js optimizations
 - Storybook configured for Next.js with static directory pointing to `/public`

+### General rules/info
+- The project is at the design mockup stage
+- Create Stories for each element/page you create
+- Make stories for desktop and mobile
+- Keep all sample data in stories files
+- Only use code styling, no pure CSS
+- Don't try to implement navigation etc yet, nor do you have to state where it should go.
+Just focus on simple design